Wellington Totoweka Scholarships - (School Leaver Scholarships For Equity and Support)

 Scholarships will be awarded competitively on the basis of academic merit, equity, leadership and commitment to community.
 Applicants must be in Year 13 or have completed Year 13 in the year prior and be taking a gap year to be eligible to apply for this scholarship.

 - Applicants must be New Zealand Citizens or Permanent Residents of at least two years' standing.

 - Applicants are expected to have their NCEA Level 2 Certificate endorsed with Merit from Year 12 (or an equivalent level of achievement in an alternate qualification).

 - Applicants must be intending to enrol full-time in the year following application in their first Undergraduate Degree at Victoria University of Wellington.

 Applications for the Tangiwai, Totoweka and Kahotea scholarships are now closed.
 Applicants will be notified of the outcome mid-October.

 Scholarship specific documentation

-- A personal statement outlining any attributes of leadership and/or commitment to your community (ie. with your iwi or hapu, youth group, Polynesian festivals).
+- A one-page personal statement outlining any attributes of leadership and/or commitment to your community (ie. with your iwi or hapu, youth group, Polynesian festivals).